 Recently a couple were looking for a Lyme Regis family photographer as it was their parents’ wedding anniversary and they wanted the photos to be a gift to them.

-Despite being in Bridgwater, I’ve done a few family photoshoots similar to this in Lyme Regis.
-It’s a popular holiday spot where families can enjoy the lovely beach and have fun with their kids whilst on holiday.
+Despite being based in Bridgwater, I’ve been a family photographer in Lyme Regis for a few families holidaying there.
+It’s a popular spot where families can enjoy the lovely beach and have fun with their kids whilst on holiday.

 I was initially contacted via email, so I replied explaining how I work when doing family photography.
 I sent through a few photos from previous shoots at Lyme regis and Richard who had contacted me liked what he saw, so we went about making the arrangements